 Kemna asks for comments on introducing the PFHRD in the labelling scope.
 Chris Farrell (Canetis) mentions two specific benefits: an indirect benefit where energy losses of space heating operation are recovered for water heating purposes, which is awarded in the UK SAP with 65% recovery in winter mode and 25% recovery in summer mode.
 And there is a direct benefit in instantaneous efficiency.

 As regards the consideration of the PEF (Primary Energy Factor) in (both) review studies Kemna states that the PEF is determined in the context of the EED (Energy Efficiency Directive) and Beelaerts adds that the Council and Parliament are currently in trialogue to settle the value.
 Once this is finalised the PEF value will be considered in the review studies to assess effects on seasonal efficiencies.
 Paul Gelderloos (BDR Thermea) proposes to use the marginal PEF when calculating heating efficiencies as the objective of the calculated value should determine the PEF value to be used.
 Olivier Jung (EHPA) asks if the PEF value is the same as used for EED.
 Beelaerts replies that this is indeed the intention.
-Gunnar Olesen (ECOS) and Fanny Rateau (EHI) mention that if the PEF is changed, the label classes and ecodesign requirements should be revisited.
+Gunnar Olesen (ECOS) and Fanny Rateau (EHI) mention that if the PEF is changed, the label classes and ecodesign requirements should be revisited (impact assessment needed).
 Erwan Fontbonne (Groupe Atlantic) states that France uses a different PEF (2.58) in EPBD.
 William Rode (NO) states that Norway does not use a PEF.

 Kemna asks whether MS have aligned EPBD methods with ecodesign boiler metrics (UK still uses SEDBUK, Germany uses other than ecodesign boiler metrics) and how the regulation could possibly be changed to promote this integration.
 Mike Rimmer (UK) replies that SEDBUK is used, but the UK is also looking to use the package label for existing installations, e.g. the ‘Boiler Plus’.
 Els Baert (EPEE) states that she is in favour of the product information generated in the light of ecodesign to form the basis for EPBD related calculations.
 Arnaud Collard (BE) states that in Belgium the data from ecodesign information sheets is used in EPB but –e.g. in the case of water heating with external cylinders- sometimes insufficient for EPBD purposes.
 Gelderloos states that the averaging of efficiencies as done in ecodesign is flawed and the general EPBD approach, using specific energy consumption (e.g. kWh/m2), avoids known problems.
 Michael Pittner (Bosch) says that on a very basic level the German EPBD uses ecodesign boiler information as inputs, but the rest of the calculation for EPBD takes many more variables into account.
 Carlos Lopes (SE) states that requirements for EPBD and boilers are different.
 Kemna mentions that the study is not looking to replace the full technical heating calculation (including distribution losses, etc.) in EPBD by the Ecodesign metrics, but at the least the basic boiler efficiency calculation.
 Farrell explains the difference between ecodesign boiler information (e.g. based on EN 15502-1) and SEDBUK whereby SEDBUK can take into account the fact that the boiler may not be in condensing operation for extended periods (small radiator size requires high flow temperatures).